 The collection of the material for this article was inspired by linguistic landscaping (LL) in an ethnographic tradition.
 Traditionally, LL studies have focused on linguistic signs such as posters, sales texts in shop windows and signposts.
-Over the last three decades, a broader perspective with roots in interdisciplinary work in semiotics (e.g. Barthes 1985) has emerged, now also including other semiotic modes such as images, artefacts, poems, maps, and signage (Shohamy and Waksman 2009).
-Jan Blommaert (2013) has emphasized that LL holds both a descriptive and an analytical potential.
+Over the last three decades, a broader perspective with roots in interdisciplinary work in semiotics (see, e.g. Barthes 1985) has emerged, now also including other semiotic modes such as images, artefacts, poems, maps, and signage (Shohamy and Waksman 2009).
+Jan Blommaert (2013) has emphasised that LL holds both a descriptive and an analytical potential.
 In descriptive terms, LL goes beyond people's social behaviour as it considers the physical spaces in which these people dwell and leave their mark.
-Analytically, these physical spaces are perceived as social, cultural and political spaces.
-As Blommaert (2013, 3, italics in original) stated, "a space [...] is never no-man's land, but always somebody's space; a historical space, therefore full of codes, expectations, norms and traditions; a space of power controlled by, as well as controlling, people."
-LL thus becomes a diagnostic tool of social, cultural and political structures inscribed in the semiotic space under scrutiny.
+Analytically, these physical spaces are perceived as social, cultural, and political spaces.
+As Blommaert (2013, 3, italics in original) stated, 'a space [...] is never no-man's land, but always somebody's space; a historical space, therefore full of codes, expectations, norms and traditions; a space of power controlled by, as well as controlling, people'.
+LL thus becomes a diagnostic tool of social, cultural, and political structures inscribed in the semiotic space under scrutiny.
 In this article, we consider the investigation of the semiotic landscape in a multicultural festival to be fruitful to exploring transnational diasporic representations of identity.
 That is, we view participation in a multicultural festival as a social action in which Kurdish participants exercise identity construction and agency in engaging in representing their homeland.

 In terms of data, as part of a larger fieldwork, the team observed approximately three hours, that is, the multicultural festival as well as a half an hour before and after.
-We wrote field notes, took pictures of semiotic signs, and video recorded the performance.
+We wrote field notes, took pictures of semiotic signs, and video recorded the stage performances.
 In addition, we had many field conversations with participants during the event and conducted semi-structured interviews with two representatives of the Kurdish stall about the event and the signs six weeks later.
 One of them was a Kurdish mother, whom we call Nazdar, who had a special responsibility for the Kurdish stall this year.
 The other was the leader of the Kurdish Cultural Society for the county, whom we call Ara.
-The school's bilingual Kurdish assistant helped us establish contact with both representatives prior to the fieldwork and acted as a translator between Nazdar and us when necessary.
-During the interviews, we asked general questions about their role in the multicultural festival, before asking them to comment on a selection of pictures and video recordings taken during the festival.
-Both interviews were transcribed, and when necessary translated into English.
+The school's bilingual Kurdish assistant helped us establish contact with both representatives prior to the fieldwork and acted as a translator and cultural broker (see, e.g. Duran 2019) between Nazdar and us when necessary.
+During the interviews, we asked general questions about their role in the multicultural festival, before asking them to comment on a selection of pictures and video recordings of the stage performances.
+A Kurdish research colleague transcribed both interviews and translated them into English with annotations when necessary.
 For this article, we draw on the pictures related to the Kurdish stall (25 in total), mainly capturing signs of culture, language, religion, and nations as well as of the stall as a whole, and on the video recording from the performance.
 Equally important are our field notes and transcripts from the interviews with the Kurdish representatives.